Hans-Joachim Marseille: The "Star of Africa"

 Marseille had a narrow escape on 13 May 1942, when his Bf 109 was damaged during a dogfight with 12 Curtiss Kittyhawks of No. 3 Squadron RAAF, southeast of Ayn al-Ġazāla and over the Gulf of Bomba ("Gazala Bay").
 With a wingman, Marseille bounced the Kittyhawks.
 After he downed one of the Australian pilots, Flying Officer Graham Pace in AL172, Marseille's Bf 109 took hits in the oil tank and propeller, likely from Flying Officer Geoff Chinchen, who reported damaging one of the Messerschmitts.
-Marseille nevertheless managed to shoot down another Kittyhawk (Sergeant Colin McDiarmid; AK855), before nursing his overheating aircraft back to base.
+Marseille managed to shoot down another Kittyhawk, Sergeant Colin McDiarmid; AK855, before nursing his overheating aircraft back to base.
 The repairs to Marseille's Bf 109 took two days.
 The aerial victories were recorded as numbers 57 and 58.

 On 26 May 1942, Generaloberst Erwin Rommel launched Operation Theseus, also referred to as the Battle of Gazala and the Battle of Bir Hakeim.
 Four days later, on 30 May, Marseille performed another mercy mission after witnessing his 65th victory—Pilot Officer Graham George Buckland of No. 250 Squadron RAF—striking the tailplane of his fighter and falling to his death when the parachute did not open.
 After landing he drove out to the crash site.
 The P-40 had landed over Allied lines but they found the dead pilot within German territory.
 Marseille marked his grave, collected his papers and verified his identity, then flew to Buckland's airfield to deliver a letter of regret.

 His attack method to break up formations, which he perfected, resulted in a high proportion of victories, and in rapid, multiple victories per attack.
-On 3 June 1942, Marseille attacked a formation of 16 Curtiss P-40 fighters and shot down six aircraft of No. 5 Squadron SAAF, five of them in six minutes, including three aces: Robin Pare (six victories), Cecil Golding (6.5 victories) and Andre Botha (five victories); the latter crash-landed his damaged fighter.
-This success inflated his score further, recording his 70th through 75th victories.
+On 3 June 1942, Marseille attacked a formation of 16 Curtiss P-40 fighters and shot down six aircraft of No. 5 Squadron SAAF, five of them in six minutes, including three aces: Robin Pare (six victories), Cecil Golding (6.5 victories) and Andre Botha (five victories).
+Botha crash-landed his damaged fighter.
+This success inflated his score further, recording his 70th to 75th victories.
 Marseille was awarded the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub) on 6 June 1942.
 His wingman Rainer Pöttgen, nicknamed Fliegendes Zählwerk (the "Flying Counting Machine"), said of this fight: